barumau/pandunia/english/english-pandunia.md

 university - dai shula kan
 unlock - an sora
 unlocked - an sora di
-unnecessary (extraneous, unneeded) - no yau di
+unnecessary (extraneous, unneeded) - an yau di
 unplug (uncork) - an tapa
 unrest - an pase
 until (til, up to) - hata